Category Archives: Prayer

 Sign up for prayer emails and find translations in many languages at ywam.org/theinvitation.
 Please contact us at prayer@ywam.org to let us know how you prayed, to recommend a prayer topic, or to request an advance copy of the prayer guide.

-Pray for Oral Bible Translation
+Pray for Turkmenistan

 Listen to the Letter